This article will help you identify why the Nicepage Contact Form element cannot submit emails.

 You should receive similar results:

-This example shows that the PHP script is uploaded, but the local server is not configured to send emails.
+This example demonstrates that the PHP script has been uploaded, but the local server is not configured to send emails.
 If your website is uploaded to the hosting, you should contact the hosting provider regarding server settings.

 Contact Form 7

-This option is for WordPress websites only.
+This option is available only for WordPress websites.
 It uses the Contact Form 7 plugin for WordPress to send emails.
-We recommend checking this article for more detail.
-Contact Form 7 forms work the same as any other form.
+We recommend checking this article for more details.
+Contact Form 7 forms function similarly to any other form.
 The Form uses a special script that uses the form input data to send an email.

-To make it work with the Nicepage Form, you need the corresponding CF7 Form with the same fields created when selecting this submit option for the Nicepage Form.
+To make it work with the Nicepage Form, you need a corresponding CF7 Form with the same fields as those created when selecting this submit option for the Nicepage Form.
 In short, Nicepage creates a copy of the CF7 Form to use its script for submission.

-1. Install the Contact Form 7.
+Install Contact Form 7.
 For more information, please visit:

-2. The plugin should be properly configured to send emails.
-Please check the plugin documentation for more detail:
+https://wordpress.org/plugins/contact-form-7/The plugin should be properly configured to send emails.
+Please check the plugin documentation for more details:

 Joomla Form

 This option uses the built-in Joomla send mail option.
-We recommend checking this article for more detail.
+For more details, we recommend checking this article.

 It does not need any additional settings from the Nicepage Form side.
 But please ensure you have configured Joomla Mail Settings correctly.